Dr Rachael Sharman | UniSC | University of the Sunshine Coast, Queensland, Australia

 Sunshine Coast

 After graduating from her first undergraduate degree, Rachael worked for over 15 years in a variety of child-related fields including child protection, juvenile justice (forensics), Indigenous affairs, disability, advocacy and genetic research.
-Rachael personally met with the Queensland Health Minister in 2002 to successfully lobby the government to invest in expanded newborn screening.
+In 2002, Rachael personally met with the Queensland Health Minister to successfully lobby the government to invest in expanded newborn screening.
 The result of that meeting ensured that every baby born in Queensland has since been screened via the 'heel prick test' for an additional 30 rare genetic disorders.
 This has prevented the unnecessary death or disability caused by these disorders if left undetected and untreated.

-Rachael frequently represents UniSC via public speaking engagements at national and international conferences, as well as in schools and community groups.
-Rachael is regularly seen in the media, including newspapers, magazines (eg Time), internet (ABC news,The Conversation), local, national and international radio, and television (eg ABC and commercial news, SBS Insight and The Project).
+Rachael is a highly engaging and popular lecturer, who concentrates on cultivating work-relevant skills in her teaching and assessment.
+Rachael frequently presents at national and international conferences, as well as in schools, professional development and community groups.
+Her expert commentary has been regularly published in popular media, including newspapers, magazines (eg Time), internet (ABC news, The Conversation), local, national and international radio, and television (eg ABC and commercial news, SBS Insight and The Project).

 Awards